 Once you find Mercury in your telescope, the most immediate thing you’re probably going to see – if you can – is its phase.
-Mercury’s disk varies from around 5 arc seconds to 13 arc seconds, making it smaller than the disk of Saturn (15–20 arc seconds) and often smaller than that of Mars.
-To see the phase, you need a magnification of 50x or more, and a 6-8″ or larger telescope in good seeing conditions will help you see Mercury better.
+Mercury’s disk varies from around 5 arc seconds to 13 arc seconds, making it smaller than the disk of Saturn (15-20 arc seconds) and often smaller than that of Mars.
+A magnification of 50x or more is required to see the phase, and you’ll have better luck resolving Mercury with a 6-8” or larger telescope under good seeing conditions.

 Transits of Mercury